vetty88/Professional-Portfolio/Instructions.md

 * Links to your GitHub profile & LinkedIn page as well as your email address and phone number

-* A link to a PDF of your resume with updated Projects
+* A link to a PDF of your resume with updated PROJECTS

-* A list of Projects.
-For each project, make sure you have the following:
+* A list of PROJECTS.
+For each Project, make sure you have the following:

   * Project title